SofiaSousa/team-rails/level-0.md

 gem "jbuilder", "~> 2.5"
 ```

-### Bundler
+### Bundler :package:

-[Bundler](https://bundler.io/) which is also a gem is our gems manager: we can use to install or update our projects gems.
+[Bundler](https://bundler.io/) - which is also a gem - is our dependencies manager: we can use it to install or update our projects gems.

 ```
 $ gem install bundler
 ```

-To install gems from the `Gemfile` we can use the following command:
+To install gems from the `Gemfile`, we just have to run the following command:

 ```
 $ bundle install